WeatherPrompt: Multi-modality Representation Learning for All-Weather Drone Visual Geo-Localization: Related Work

 \section{Related Work}

 \textbf{Cross-view Geolocalization.} Cross-view geo-localization aims to match images captured from different viewpoints with their corresponding geographic locations~\cite{Zheng_Wei_Yang_202001, berton2022deep14, jin2017learned15, chu2024towards16}.
-Early approaches relied on handcrafted local features such as SIFT~\cite{cruz2012scale17} and SURF~\cite{bay2006surf18}, as well as global descriptors like VLAD~\cite{zhang2021vector19} and Fisher Vector~\cite{sanchez2013image20}, often combined with RANSAC~\cite{barath2022learning21} for geometric verification; however, they remain brittle under large viewpoint and illumination changes~\cite{Castaldo_Zamir_Angst_Palmieri_Savarese_201522,Lin_Belongie_Hays_201323}.
-With the advent of deep learning, deep metric learning frameworks based on global or part-based contrastive objectives have become dominant~\cite{wang2024Muse24,Workman_Souvenir_Jacobs_201525,Lin_YinCui_Belongie_Hays_201526, vepa2024integrating66, choi2023depth68}.
+Early approaches relied on hand-crafted local features such as SIFT~\cite{cruz2012scale17} and SURF~\cite{bay2006surf18}, as well as global descriptors like VLAD~\cite{zhang2021vector19} and Fisher Vector~\cite{sanchez2013image20}, often combined with RANSAC~\cite{barath2022learning21} for geometric verification; however, they remain brittle under large viewpoint and illumination changes~\cite{Castaldo_Zamir_Angst_Palmieri_Savarese_201522,Lin_Belongie_Hays_201323}.
+With the advent of deep learning, deep metric learning frameworks based on global or part-based contrastive objectives have become dominant~\cite{wang2024Muse24,Workman_Souvenir_Jacobs_201525,Lin_YinCui_Belongie_Hays_201526, vepa2024integrating66, choi2023depth68, zheng2017discriminatively}.
 These approaches employ triplet or InfoNCE losses to train end-to-end embeddings and integrate global pooling with spatial attention or multi-region partitioning strategies~\cite{yang2021cross27,rodrigues2022global28}.
-Representative examples include the multi-part partitioning scheme of Wang~\etal~\cite{Wang_Zheng_Yan_Zhang_Sun_Zheng_Yang_202202}, the keypoint attention module of Lin~\etal~\cite{Lin_Zheng_Zhong_Luo_Li_Yang_Sebe_202203}, the content-aligned Transformer architecture of Dai~\etal~\cite{dai2021transformer29}, self-attention positional encoding by Yang~\etal~\cite{yang2021cross27}, and the dual-path fusion network of Rodrigues~\etal~\cite{rodrigues2022global28}, all of which substantially enhance cross-view feature alignment.
+Representative examples include the multi-part partitioning scheme~\etal~\cite{Wang_Zheng_Yan_Zhang_Sun_Zheng_Yang_202202}, the keypoint attention module~\cite{Lin_Zheng_Zhong_Luo_Li_Yang_Sebe_202203}, the content-aligned Transformer architecture~\cite{dai2021transformer29}, self-attention positional encoding by Yang~\etal~\cite{yang2021cross27}, the dual-path fusion network~\cite{rodrigues2022global28}, and Bird's Eye View (BEV)~\cite{ju2024video2bev}, all of which substantially enhance cross-view feature alignment.
 Recent research has begun to address the impact of image degradations such as low-light, motion blur, and synthetic fog, often by using data augmentation, domain adaptation, or cross-modal transformers~\cite{tan2023mapd31, ma2022both30, zhang2023cross32, zhu2022transgeo33, qu2024lush69, chen2024restoreagent70}.
 However, most existing methods still depend on a limited set of discrete weather labels, restricting generalization to unseen or complex conditions.
 In contrast, our approach introduces a training-free, all-weather text-guided representation learning framework that leverages open-set weather descriptions to overcome these limitations.